Disability Discrimination Lawyers representing victims of workplace discrimination in NY & NJ

-The lawyers at Akin Law Group believe that all employees in New York should be treated with the dignity and respect they deserve.
-The attorneys at the Akin Law Group will use their courtroom experience, legal knowledge and perseverance to defend the rights of workers facing discrimination because of their actual or perceived disability.
-If you have faced discrimination in the workplace because of your disability, contact us as soon as possible to schedule a Free Consultation.
+The disability discrimination lawyers at Akin Law Group believe that all employees in New York and New Jersey should be treated with the dignity and respect they deserve.
+The disability discrimination attorneys at the Akin Law Group will use their courtroom experience, legal knowledge and perseverance to defend the rights of workers facing disability discrimination because of their actual or perceived disability.
+If you have faced disability discrimination in the workplace because of your disability, contact our New York or New Jersey disability discrimination attorneys as soon as possible to schedule a Free Consultation.

 What is the Americans with Disabilities Act (ADA)?

 The Americans with Disabilities Act, which resembles New York State’s Executive Law is a wide-ranging civil rights law that prohibits employers from discriminating against “qualified individuals with disabilities”.
 It affords similar protections against discrimination to Americans with disabilities as the Civil Rights Act of 1964, which made discrimination based on race, religion, sex, national origin, and other characteristics illegal.